microsoft/MLOps/README.md

 **Model deployment & monitoring**
 - Release models with confidence
-- Monitor & know when to retrain
+- Monitor & know when to retrain by analyzing signals such as data drift

 # Contributing